lxgreen/DependencyRunner/DependencyRunner/README.md

 Since the dependency search process is parallelized to multiple threads, the _PEModuleRepository_ has to be designed with concurrency considerations.

 ### HELPER CLASSES
-#### IOCP
+#### FileReader
-The IOCP class provides RAII wrapper for I/O Completion Port.
-Every file reading operation is performed through an IOCP instance.
-This class ensures that the underlying I/O Completion Port is being freed in any case.
-Of course, it also provides the API for working with I/O Completion Port.
+This class encapsulates I/O related logic.
+It uses the thread pool API for working with I/O Completion Ports.

 #### PEHeader
 The PEHeader class provides high level access to the mapped PE header.
 Its responsibilities are: